buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcOpeningElement.md

 There are two different types of opening elements.
 The attribute _PredefinedType_ should be used to capture the differences:

 * an opening, where the thickness of the opening is greater or equal to the thickness of the element &mdash;
-  the attribute _PredefinedType_ is set to OPENING
+  the attribute _PredefinedType_ is set to _OPENING_
 * a recess or niche, where the thickness of the recess is smaller than the thickness of the element  &mdash;
-  the attribute  _PredefinedType_ is set to RECESS for a recess or niche.
+  the attribute _PredefinedType_ is set to _RECESS_ for a recess or niche.

-If the value for _PredefinedType_ is omitted, or the value is set to NOTDEFINED, no specific information of whether it is an opening or recess shall be assumed.
+If the value for _PredefinedType_ is omitted, or the value is set to _NOTDEFINED_, no specific information of whether it is an opening or recess shall be assumed.

 An _IfcOpeningElement_ has to be inserted into an _IfcElement_ by using the _IfcRelVoidsElement_ relationship.
 It may be filled by an _IfcDoor_, _IfcWindow_, or another filling element by using the relationship _IfcRelFillsElements_.
 Depending on the type of the _IfcShapeRepresentation_ of the _IfcOpeningElement_ the voiding relationship implies:

-*  if the _IfcShapeRepresentation_.RepresentationIdentifier = 'Body', then the Body shape representation of the opening has to be subtracted from the body shape representation of the voided element - implicit Boolean difference operation.
+* if the _IfcShapeRepresentation.RepresentationIdentifier_ = 'Body', then the Body shape representation of the opening has to be subtracted from the body shape representation of the voided element - implicit Boolean difference operation.
-*  if the _IfcShapeRepresentation_.RepresentationIdentifier = 'Reference', then the Reference shape representation of the opening is not subtracted, it is provided in addition to the hole in the Body shape representation of the voided element.
+* if the _IfcShapeRepresentation.RepresentationIdentifier_ = 'Reference', then the Reference shape representation of the opening is not subtracted.
+It is provided in addition to the hole in the Body shape representation of the voided element.

 The _IfcOpeningElement_ shall not participate in the containment relationship, i.e. it is not linked directly to the spatial structure of the project.
 It has a mandatory _VoidsElements_ inverse relationship pointing to the _IfcElement_ that is contained in the spatial structure.
 The inverse relationship _ContainedInStructure_ shall be NIL.